-• Students enrolled in this subject should have access to their own instrument (either through hire, purchase, or by negotiation with the school).
+- Students enrolled in this subject should have access to their own instrument (either through hire, purchase, or by negotiation with the school). - This subject may be studied in combination with other Performing Arts subjects.

+Faculty: The Arts (continued) Stage 1

-This subject may be studied in combination with other Performing Arts subjects, including Advanced Music.
-Subject: Visual Arts - Art: Art and Craft Length of Course: Semester (10 credits) Pre-Requisites: Competent achievement in Year 10 Visual Arts subject or by negotiation (appropriate visual arts skills and critical and creative thinking ability must be demonstrated for approval to occur).
-SACE Board of SA Code: 1VAA10 Course Leads to: Stage 2 Visual Arts - Art, or Stage 2 Visual Arts- Design.
+Subject: Visual Arts - Art: Art and Craft

+Length of Course: Semester (10 credits)

+Pre-Requisites: Competent achievement in Year 10 Visual Arts subject or by negotiation (appropriate visual arts skills and critical and creative thinking ability must be demonstrated for approval to occur).

+SACE Board of SA Code: 1VAA10

+Course Leads to: Stage 2 Visual Arts - Art, or Stage 2 Visual Arts- Design.